 5 Ways to Hack Your Workout for Faster Fat Loss

-If you're consistently hitting the weight rack and scheduling cardio kickboxing classes at your local gym, you're already on your way to losing your gut.
+If you're consistently hitting the weight rack and sweating it out during cardio kickboxing classes in your living room, you're already on your way to losing your gut.
 But stepping into your workout space isn't the only way to ensure you're getting the most out of that sweat sesh.
 If you've been sticking to your exercise regimen and not seeing the waist-trimming results you'd hoped for, don't sweat it; we've got some science-backed ways to improve your fat-burning capacity and make every sweat droplet count.

-Below, you'll find expert tips on how to increase your performance and rev fat loss pre- and post-workout.
-Check out our helpful hacks below and then don't miss The 29 Best-Ever Proteins for Weight Loss for when you're looking to refuel.
+Below, you'll find expert tips on how to increase your performance and rev fat loss pre-and post-workout.
+Check out our helpful hacks below and if you're looking for more tips, here are 15 Underrated Weight Loss Tips That Actually Work.

 Guzzle a Whey-Based Protein Shake